 Ok, busted.
 Number 6 isn’t an actual book, it’s a course.
 But before you roll your eyes and scroll to number 7, consider this…

-You came to this post because you are looking to boost your time management efforts.
+You came to this post because you are looking to do more with your time.
 So wouldn’t a step-by-step online course be able to do that just as well as (if not better than) any book?

 I’d argue yes, every time.

-So if you are truly looking to improve your time management and productivity skills, I highly recommend you check out our course.
+So if you are truly looking to change your life for the better, check out my goal success course.

 Author: Charles Duhigg